rilldata/rill/docs/docs/reference/connectors/azure.md

 3. Rill will automatically use the connection string from the `AZURE_STORAGE_CONNECTION_STRING` environment variable to authenticate with Azure Blob Storage when you interact with Azure Blob Storage sources.

-#### Using Shared Access Signature (SAS) Token
+### Using Shared Access Signature (SAS) Token

-Alternatively, you can configure credentials using a Shared Access Signature (SAS) token.
+As another alternative, you can configure credentials using a Shared Access Signature (SAS) token.
 To do this:

 1. Generate a SAS token for the Azure Blob Storage container or blob you want to access.
 You can create SAS tokens using the Azure Portal or programmatically using the Azure SDKs.